-Explicitly considering networks in conservation and decision-making (i.e. by monitoring and managing for network-derived properties) is not a drastic shift, as networks are often implicitly included in conservation decisions and recovery plans.
-The keystone species concept, frequently mentioned in conservation literature [e.g., 2,21] and highlighted by initiatives focused on rewilding and ecological restoration [22,23], is linked to the disproportionate effects some species have on their (trophic)

-networks [24, also see 25 for the diverse roles of species identified as keystones].
-Similarly, several large carnivores have been associated with trophic cascades, where effets of predator declines propagated across food webs to herbivores, mesopredators, and beyond [26].
-This reflects network consideration through species' effects on others, even if network-specific properties are not explicitly quantified - i.e. metrics like connectance, species trophic level, or centrality do not explicitly enter planning or decision-making.
+Explicitly considering interaction networks in conservation and decision-making (i.e. by monitoring and managing for network-derived indicators) is not a drastic shift, as they are often implicitly included in conservation decisions and recovery plans.
+For example, the keystone species concept, frequently mentioned in conservation literature [e.g., 2,20] and highlighted by initiatives focused on rewilding and ecological restoration [21,22], is linked to the disproportionate effects some species have on their (trophic) networks and ecosystem functioning [23, also see 24 for the diverse roles of species identified as keystones].
+Similarly, several large carnivores have been associated with trophic cascades, where effects of predator declines propagated across food webs to herbivores, mesopredators, and beyond [25].
+This reflects network consideration through species' effects on others, even if network-specific metrics are not explicitly quantified (see network metrics in Glossary) and do not explicitly enter planning or decision-making.

-Importantly, keystone species are often tied to quantified conservation targets.
-For example, prairie dogs (Cynomys spp.) are considered keystone species due to their important ecosystem functions and large impact compared to other herbivores, which are not replicated by other species [27,28].
-The Recovery Strategy and Action Plan for the Black-tailed Prairie Dog (Cynomys ludovicianus) in Canada identifies it as a conservation priority due to its keystone status, crucial for the recovery of the Black-footed Ferret (Mustela nigripes) and serving as a vital food source for several other atrisk species [29].
-Conservation targets for Black-tailed Prairie Dogs in Canada include maintaining a minimum area of occupancy of 1,400 ha across 20 colonies and a minimum average population density of 7.5 individuals/ha by 2040, ensuring at least an 80% probability of population persistence over 50 years [29].
+Importantly, keystone species are often tied to quantified conservation targets, highlighting how the concept is both accepted and used by practitioners.
+For example the Recovery Strategy and Action Plan for the Black-tailed Prairie Dog (Cynomys ludovicianus) in Canada identifies it as a conservation priority due to its keystone status - crucial for the recovery of the Black-footed Ferret (Mustela nigripes) and a vital food source for several other at-risk species [26].
+Conservation targets for Black-tailed Prairie Dogs in Canada include maintaining a minimum area of occupancy of 1,400 ha across 20 colonies and a minimum average population density of 7.5 individuals/ha by 2040, ensuring at least an 80% probability of population persistence over 50 years [26; targets on which recovery of the Black-footed ferret also depend].

-The implicit consideration of network structure in conservation targets can facilitate the uptake of new network-based indicators by practitioners and decision-makers.
-Indeed, knowing this structure provides additional ways to identify which species are potential keystones, beyond their emblematic nature [30].
-Other forms of network-thinking are similarly part of management considerations, such as spatial ecological networks planning [31] and ecosystem-based management [11].
-Explicitly considering network-based indicators will complement these forms of network-thinking and enhance conservation assessments to include ecosystem-wide components.
+The existing implicit consideration of network structure in conservation targets can facilitate the uptake of new network-based indicators by practitioners and decision-makers.
+Other forms of network-thinking are also part of management considerations, such as spatial ecological networks planning [27] and ecosystem-based management [11].
+Explicitly considering indicators of interaction networks will complement these forms of network-thinking and enhance conservation assessments to include ecosystem-wide components.

-Challenges & opportunities
+Challenges & Opportunities

 The explicit integration of network information into management and conservation faces several challenges linked to uncertainties and lack of interpretability and relevance of network metrics for practitioners.
-These challenges will hinder making effective decisions, for example on what biodiversity and network-related properties need to be measured and monitored, what conservation targets and management actions should be applied, how often to re-evaluate decisions, etc. Hence, we can expect challenges at different stages of management planning and decision-making [e.g. 32], such as the evaluation of current conditions or upon decisions on possible actions (e.g. responsive, preventative, etc.).
+These challenges will hinder making effective decisions, for example on what biodiversity and network-related metrics need to be measured and monitored, what conservation targets and management actions should be applied, how often to re-evaluate decisions, etc. Hence, we can expect challenges at different stages of management planning and decision-making [e.g. 28], such as the evaluation of current conditions or upon decisions on possible actions (e.g. responsive, preventative, etc.).